pascalduez/cassetto/README.md

 ## Cassetto

-Sass [ mixins, extendables, helpers, snippets, ... ]
+Sass and CSS [ mixins, extendables, helpers, snippets, ... ]
 Gathered in one (`messy`) drawer for testing and backup purpose.

 **Not for release**